reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 ### Revealing nested content as it loads {/*revealing-nested-content-as-it-loads*/}

 When a component suspends, the closest parent Suspense component shows the fallback.
 This lets you nest multiple Suspense components to create a loading sequence.
 Each Suspense boundary's fallback will be filled in as the next level of content becomes available.
-For example, you can give the album list its own loading fallback:
+For example, you can give the album list its own fallback:

 ```js {3,7}
 <Suspense fallback={<BigSpinner />}>